telegram-mini-apps-dev/vanilla-js-boilerplate/README.md

 ## Features

-- **Validation of initData**: Ensures that the initData sent by the Telegram WebApp is valid by checking the HMAC hash and database for registered users.
+- **Validation of initData**: Ensures that the initData sent by the Telegram MiniApp is valid by checking the HMAC hash and database for registered users.
 - **Modal Alerts and Confirmations**: Displays different types of modals such as alerts, confirmations, and popups.
 - **Link Management**: Opens links either within Telegram or in an external browser.
 - **Dynamic UI Elements**: Adjusts the UI based on Telegram's webview properties like viewport size and expansion.